 Course description: This seminar offers a forum to present and discuss parts of the ReMA or PhD research projects of the participants.
-The sessions alternately focus on the exploration of current debates in dogmatics, ethics and philosophy of religion as well as on the mastering of dissertation skills, both in relation to the research projects of the participants.
+The sessions focus on the exploration of current debates in dogmatics, ethics and philosophy of religion as well as on the mastering of presentation skills, both in relation to the research projects of the participants.
 Yearly, we focus additionally on a text or a book that is key to the field, be it in terms of content or in terms of method.
 We also make room in our programme to attend lectures or workshops by visiting professors of interest.
 During our sessions, we reflect on papers or chapters of participants that challenge both the authors and the readers.
-Academic skills that are trained include quoting, referring and preparing a bibliography, personal commitment and academic distance, the choice of method to be applied, how to begin a PhD project, how to remain in charge of it, and how to bring it to a good (and timely) end, presenting and defending research, publishing strategies, criticizing texts of colleagues, preparing for professional life after the dissertation.
+Academic skills that are trained include citation styles and preparing a bibliography; balancing personal commitment and academic distance; choosing and applying the right method; starting (and applying for) a PhD project, remaining in charge of it, and bringing it to a good (and timely) end; presenting and defending one’s research; publishing strategies; commenting on texts of colleagues; and preparing for professional life after the successfully defending one’s thesis.

-Course objectives: The course aims at supporting the participants during their ReMA or PhD research and developing their skills through dialogue and workshops.
+Course objectives: The course aims at supporting the participants during their research and developing their skills through dialogue and workshops.